Hakalon/eslint-example/README.md

     z
 };
 ```
-Be noticed that when you only give a propery value, then the name of that property is the name of that parameter.
+Be noticed that when you only give a propery value, then the name of that property is the name of that parameter
 (like 'z' property)